AviatrixSystems/Docs/HowTos/ingress_protection_gcp_transit_firenet_pan.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The load balancer is now created, but health probes will fail as we need to set up a NAT rule for the firewall to answer those probes destined to the frontend IP address of the load balancer.
-on the firewall create a DNAT rule for each frontend IP for the health check to work and create a DNAT/SNAT rule for each application to DNAT/SNAT traffic to the actual application IP in the Spoke.
+On the firewall create a DNAT rule for each frontend IP for the health check to work and create a DNAT/SNAT rule for each application to DNAT/SNAT traffic to the actual application IP in the Spoke.
 The following screenshot shows an example for these rules.

 This example uses the following parameters:
   - Fronted IP: 35.187.7.41